 Q: Can I purchase a bare frame or finished pair of wings made for me?

 A: No. Due to the risk of malfunction, breakdown, risk of injury and large size, I don’t sell any.

 Q: Can I purchase those 3d printed joints or purchase the STL files?

-A: The files are currently not available, this is a build log on how I did mine, not an exact tutorial for your own pair copy.
-I think it is important for anyone to practice and experiment when building things like these and not imitate or copy other’s work exactly without actually learning much, especially on a daunting project like this.
+A: The files are not available, this is a build log on how I did mine, not an exact tutorial for your own copy.
+You can drill aluminum or metal rods directly for joints, no need to use 3dprinted ones.

 Q: How heavy are these kind of wings?